shitcoinsociety/.github/profile/README.md

 We don't have a corporate website, so this GitHub page has to suffice for now.
 For support and other inquiries, feel free to reach out at support@shitcoinswap.com

-And don't forget to follow us on our socials and on [YouTube](https://youtube.com/@shitcoinsociety) for the latest news from shitcoin world.
+And don't forget to follow us on our socials and on [YouTube](https://youtube.com/@shitcoinsociety) for the latest news from the Shitcoin Society.

 ### Repos